angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 :::

-This pile allows us to simply cast IU and play out Oracle without ever needing to _drop shields_ of the two Forces in hand.
+This pile allows us to simply cast IU and play out Oracle without ever needing to _drop the shields_ on the two Forces in hand.
 It is also resilient to opposing discard as they can only take 1 Force and there is still a Preordain to pitch for the other.